CareBoo/unity-algorand-sdk/Packages/com.careboo.unity-algorand-sdk/Documentation/manual/your_first_transaction_send_a_payment.md

         .ToPrivateKey();
 }
 ```

+> [!Warning]
+> Never share your private key or mnemonic.
+In a production environment, do not store your keys in a field like this.
+Instead, it's recommended to use an external wallet to store keys.

 Now let's start building out our `MakePayment(Address receiver, ulong amount)` method.
 Most of the time, the process for sending a transaction will look like
 1. Get the suggested `TransactionParams` from `AlgodClient.GetSuggestedParams()`.
 This contains information like the fee, the hash of the genesis block, and the latest round number.